okyeron/fates/install/norns/Norns_install_instructions_1.7.md

     cd /home/we/fates/install/norns/scripts &&./fates_networkmanager.sh

 Answer yes (Y) to install prompts.

+This installs network manager and changes your previous wpa_supplicant wifi setup.
+After the following steps, you'll likely get a new IP address.

 After reboot, on the Raspberry pi, using the OLED screen navigate to SYSTEM > WIFI and add your network manually.